Happy New Year, hockey fans.

 2019-20 cap hit: $4 million

-Ditto for Dadonov.
-He quietly put up back-to-back 28-goal campaigns down in Florida, tallying 65 and 70 points in his past two seasons, and is on pace for more of the same in his contract year.
+Dadonov has quietly put up back-to-back 28-goal campaigns down in Florida, tallying 65 and 70 points in his past two seasons, and is on pace for more of the same in his contract year despite a recent dip in production (and the standings).

 2019-20 cap hit: $4 million